5 Secret Ghost Towns in Arizona

 Chances are you've probably heard people mention Jerome and Bisbee when talking about ghost towns in Arizona.
 But with their established population and stable tourism flow, they're more "town" than "ghost."

-With literally thousands of abandoned mines and surrounding communities throughout Arizona, there are plenty of unheard of ghost towns to check out.
-Below is a list (albeit subjective) of five unheard of ghost towns that are rich in history and offer a lot to the curious explorer.
+With literally thousands of abandoned mines and surrounding communities throughout Arizona, there are plenty of lesser-known ghost towns to check out.
+Below is a list of five abandoned towns that are rich in history and offer a lot for the curious explorer.

 Between 1876 and 1884, Tip Top was one of the three most active mining towns in Arizona (the other two being Tombstone and Wickenburg).
 The town boomed.
 At its peak in the late 1880s, Tip Top had six saloons, three stores, four restaurants, a school and the first brewery in Arizona.

 In 1895, less than a decade later, the town fizzled out.
 A brief revival attempt was made in 1910, but by the onset of World War I the town was abandoned.
-Over its life, the town brought in an estimated $4 million.
 Today, the ruins at Tip Top stretch nearly two miles along Cottonwood Creek.
-There are dozens of buildings in various states of ruin, an old headframe and several tunnels still left today.
+There are dozens of buildings in various states of ruin, an old headframe and several tunnels still left.

 Kentucky Camp's story begins in 1874.
-After finding gold near Greaterville, just a few miles north of the camp, the population surged to more than 500 miners.
-Migrants from back East named gulches in the area after their respective homes, giving Kentucky Camp its name.
+After finding gold nearby and the population surged to more than 500 miners.
+Migrants from back east named gulches in the area after their respective homes, giving Kentucky Camp its name.

 Visitors can camp on the site with the right permits; however, Kentucky Camp also is unique in that you can rent one of two cabins for $75 a night as part of the USFS program, "Rooms with a View."

-Swansea is a true ghost town in western Arizona under preservation by the Bureau of Land Management (BLM).
+Swansea is a well-preserved ghost town in western Arizona under preservation by the Bureau of Land Management (BLM).

 Because of the dry surroundings, water had to be hauled in via pipeline almost four miles from the Bill Williams River to the north.
 Unfortunately, Mitchell overpromoted the town, which led to its quick demise.
 Swansea was on-and-off until the Great Depression when it finally closed.